Iximiel/plumed-school-benchmark/README.md

 ### Domain decomposition and shuffled atoms

-The `--shuffled` option simply shuffles the index of the atoms before starting the benchmark.
+The `--shuffled` option simply shuffles the indices of the atoms before starting the benchmark.
 This will force plumed to adopt a more complex communication with the "MD engine"

 The `--domain-decomposition` option will emulate a domain decomposition from an MD engine.
 With this option the `--shuffled` option is forced